melomaan/ghost-update/README.md

 ## [Unreleased]
 ### Changed
 - Add intermediary update if difference between current and latest version is too large.
+- Optimize code if at all possible.

 ### [0.0.2] – 2015-04-19
 #### Added
 - A check that returns latest version number before proceeding.
 - Wrote comments for obscure parts of the script that might need further explanation.

+#### Changed
+- Edited version check loop so that it doesn't echo version number all the time.

 ### [0.0.1] – 2015-04-16
 #### Added